torognes/inf9380/cloud/elasticluster_part1.md

 ## 2. Log into your admin server
-Your username on the admin machine is the default username centos Find the machine assigned to you from this list: <...> On linux do:
+Your username on the admin machine is the default username centos Find the machine assigned to you from this list: https://drive.google.com/open?id=1at4l_FCSc7jT6VcuMKsDkgzb4kOEKafz On linux do:
 ```
-ssh -i .ssh/inf9380-ssh centos@admin-studentNN
+ssh -i .ssh/inf9380-ssh centos@<ip-address>
 ```
 On Windows, use PuTTY to login